dromara/disjob/README.en.md

- 1）scheduler-samples-merged                        # Applicaion of merged deployment supervisor and worker 2）scheduler-samples-separately-supervisor         # Spring boot application of only deployment supervisor 3）scheduler-samples-separately-worker-springboot  # Spring boot application of only deployment worker 4）scheduler-samples-separately-worker-frameless   # Non-web application of only deployment worker
+ 1）scheduler-samples-merged                        # Applicaion of merged deployment supervisor and worker 2）scheduler-samples-separately-supervisor         # Spring boot application of only deployment supervisor 3）scheduler-samples-separately-worker-springboot  # Spring boot application of only deployment worker 4）scheduler-samples-separately-worker-frameless   # Non spring-boot application of only deployment worker
 ```

 - Different ports have been configured and can be started at the same time